This direct link works worldwide!

 Stark walked up behind her and stared over her shoulder.
 “Beautiful,” he said, walking around her.
 He touched the icicles dripping from the tree leaves.

 Stark shrugged.
 “Feels real.
 Seems to be made of water.”

 “Who did this?”
 Topper asked, turning to Moonie.

 Moonie shrugged.
 “I thought maybe you did.
 Your energy is very different these days.
-There are some cold vibes coming off your protruding middle there.”
+There’s some cold vibes coming off your protruding middle there.”

 “Do you honestly think my unborn child could have done this?”
 Topper asked.

 Another shrug was Moonie’s reply.
 “No idea.
 Never had any rug rats of my own.”

 Topper stepped forward and the snow melted as she walked through it.
 She put a hand over where her child rested inside her.
 “Okay, little troublemaker.
 No playing with snow and ice until you’re out of me.”

 Before their eyes, the ice melted and the snow turned to liquid.
 Topper closed her eyes and sighed.
 Not even born yet and the child was already causing problems.